Setting Up an External Passive Relay Node

 For more information, refer to the official Guild Live View docs.

-Modify the CUSTOM_PEERS section of the topologyUpdater.sh script to configure your relay node's connections to your other relays and block producer node.
-Refer to the official documentation for more info.
+file to configure your relay node's connections to your other relays and your block producer node.
+For more details, see the topic Configuring Topology.

 Specific to your networking setup or cloud provider settings, ensure your relay node's port 6000 is open and reachable.